AmirhosseinOlyaei/AmirhosseinOlyaei/README.md

   > **Production / Deployment**: #Vercel, #AWS
   > Introduction to #Node.js, #Docker
   > **Collaboration**: #Slack, #Zoom, #Around
-- 🌱 I’m currently learning Data Analytics and React
+- 🌱 I’m currently learning React and Node
-- 🔭 Next I’ll be working on Node
+- 🔭 Next I’ll be working on Ruby
 - 👯 I’m looking to collaborate on web applications
 - 📫 How to reach me: https://www.linkedin.com/in/amirhossein-olyaei/